 • For in person assistance, please visit the ESL office at SOCS 101, Monday through Friday from 9:00 am to 4:00 pm by appointment only (please call our office to schedule an appointment 310-660-6457) OR visit the Warrior Welcome Center in Student Services Building, Room 148, Monday through Friday, from 8:00 am to 5:00 pm.

-• If you have a F1-Visa, please apply at the International Student Program in Student Services Building, Room 164.
+• If you have an F1-Visa, please apply at the International Student Program in the Student Services Building, Room 164.

 Step 3: Assessment